This post was co-authored by Teddy Ferdinand. Who is working as Cloud Security Architect 🐻

 Then, you just have to push as usual to create a signed commit.

-Note : Administrator of your Git repository could enforce signed commits
+Note: Administrators of your Git repository can enforce signed commits.

 Prevent pushing secrets using git pre-commit hook

-As security guys, one of our fears is to find on a repository (public or not) valid credentials.
-Note that it is as important to deal with this issue for private repositories as it is for public repositories, as most of the attacks come from an internal compromise.
+As security guys, one of our fears is finding valid credentials on a repository (public or not).
+Note that it is as important to deal with this issue for private repositories as it is for public repositories, as most attacks come from an internal compromise.

 It is possible to use pre-commit mechanisms to avoid this type of compromise.
-However, it should be kept in mind that a pre-commit takes place on the client-side, and can be bypassed.
+However, keep in mind that a pre-commit takes place on the client side and can be bypassed.

 It is an additional safety layer, but it would be dangerous to consider it 100% reliable.
-Moreover, a secret scan will never detect 100% of your secrets, especially if you got companies secret with a specific format.
-Have a pre-commit hook doesn’t avoid a good security culture in your DevOps teams.
+Moreover, a secret scan will never detect 100% of your secrets, especially if you have company secrets with a specific format.
+Having a pre-commit hook doesn’t replace a good security culture in your DevOps teams.

-One of the most efficient solution to achieve this you can use is Git-secrets maintained by AWSLabs.
+One of the most efficient solutions you can use to achieve this is Git-secrets, maintained by AWSLabs.

 This script can be installed and run at every commit to avoid pushing secrets to Git.

-If you mistakenly push secret to your git repository, consider it as compromised, and rotate it immediately.
+If you mistakenly push a secret to your git repository, consider it compromised and rotate it immediately.

 Code Repository Access Control ✅